saturnlighting/literature-review/README.md

 cyclists.
 This has been investigated, and confirmed, in studies taking advantage of variation in daylight, either the seasonal variation or the sudden transition imposed by biannual daylight saving clock changes” (Fotios, Uttley, and Gorjimahlabani 2022).
+Objective measures of behaviour provide stronger evidence.

+Range bias in evaluations of perceived safety (S. Fotios and Castleton 2016).

 “The daylight savings method of analysis better isolates changes in weather from the effects of ambient light on travel choice than does the